Page updated 2/17/2019

 Post office exam registers became outdated quickly as applicants found other employment, and they were difficult to maintain.
 The hiring process was decentralized, and many were excluded from the list because they missed the exam testing notification in their area.
 Now, when a vacancy exists you apply for a specific job that will be filled between four to six weeks from the job announcement’s closing date.

 The written postal exams are a thing of the past, they are now administered on computers and you take part of the exam online when you first apply.
-Within 14 days of submitting your application you will be directed to a local testing facility to complete the remainder of the 473 post office exam.
+Within fourteen days of submitting your application you will be directed to a local testing facility to complete the remainder of the 473 post office exam.

-To apply for postal positions review the step-by-step instructions on this site that will help you understand the application process at their official Web site.
+To apply for postal jobs review the step-by-step instructions on this site that will help you understand the application process at their official Web site.
 This site shows screen shots of the official application pages with instructions to help you successfully navigate their eCareer application system.
 Don’t be sidetracked by major private-sector jobs board ads.
-The Postal Service seldom advertises on any of the large online jobs boards, and if it does you are linked directly to the official site at http://usps.com/employment to apply at no cost.
+The Postal Service seldom advertises on any of the large online jobs boards, and if it does you are linked directly to the official site at https://usps.com/employment to apply at no cost.